Need Some Bunny Lo Love?

-Rabbits have an amazing ability to learn a second language, meaning yours, so communicating with a rabbit is actually quite easy once you get to know their habits, noises, actions and behaviour triggers.
+Rabbits have an amazing ability to learn a second language, meaning yours, so communicating with a rabbit is actually quite easy once you get to know their habits, noises, actions, and behavior triggers.

 Treat based clicker training is an ideal way to start training a rabbit.
-But you must find their most favourite treat because bunnies have a tendency to get bored quickly.
-(Just a few 5 minute training sessions a day is usually best).
+But you must find their most favorite treat because bunnies have a tendency to get bored quickly.
+(Just a few 5-minute training sessions a day is usually best).

 If you think you have what it takes to train your clever bun, you’ll find much more on all aspects of rabbit training on this page…

 Rabbits With Other Pets